MonkiG/MonkiProjects/README.md

-# Personal Vanilla JS Projects
+# Personal Vanilla JS/TS Projects

 This repository is dedicated to tracking my progress with vanilla JavaScript by completing small projects that use its features